 All services outlined in this policy are subject to retrospective review, to include services delivered by telemedicine or telehealth, to ensure that the documentation in the person’s medical record supports the medical necessity of the service(s) provided.

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 OUTPATIENT MENTAL HEALTH SERVICES

 Statement of Benefits